yezhipeng2417/ChatBot-via-GPT/README.md

 ## More Future Works
 * Compress the relevance model to improve inference speed, or use onnx to accelerate model inference.
-* Try more word-level feature on relevance model, such as, tfidf, bm25 etc..
+* Try more word-level features on relevance model, such as, tfidf, bm25 etc..
-* Train it on more data sources for training relevance model.
+* Train the relevance model on more data sources.
 * Try more hyperparameters when training relevance model.
-* Figure out all of the openai API error types, and handle exceptions more precisely.
+* Figure out all of the openai API error types in order to handle exceptions more precisely.
-* Multi-language relevance model.
+* Support Multi-language.

 ## Data Source
 ```